honvert/millida-comment-creator/README.md

    Edit `config.json` to set the `server_Id` for Millida.net.
    Ensure `headers` are correctly configured.
    Set `use_proxy` to true if using proxies, and specify the `proxy_file`.

+4. Prepare comment data:

+   Populate `comment_texts.txt` with various comments to be randomly sent.

+5. Set up author IDs:

+   Input `author IDs` into author_ids.txt for use in comments.

+## Usage